Illia Zabarnyi: Bournemouth

 On 31 January 2023, Zabarnyi signed a five-and-a-half-year contract with Premier League club Bournemouth.
 He made his debut for the club on 4 April 2023, in a 2–0 defeat to Brighton & Hove Albion.
 His first goal for the club came on 13 March 2024, in a 4–3 win against Luton Town.

 On 21 July 2024, he extended his contract with Bournemouth for another five years until 2029.
 On 22 February 2025, Zabarnyi was shown a straight red card for the dangerous tackle he made on Rayan Aït-Nouri after the referee Michael Salisbury viewed the VAR monitor.
 In his absence, Bournemouth would suffer a 1–0 home defeat to Wolverhampton Wanderers.

 Paris Saint-Germain

 On 12 August 2025, Zabarnyi made a permanent move to reigning European champions Paris Saint-Germain on a five-year deal, becoming the club's first-ever Ukrainian player.
 He made his debut for the club on 17 August 2025, in a 1–0 win against Nantes.
 He scored his first goal for the club on 27 September 2025, in a 2–0 win against Auxerre.
+In his first season in Paris, Zabarnyi won 4 titles, including the UEFA Champions League.